fonyango/MayOfCode/README.md

 I finalized on the calculator by adding color schemes to make it look better.

+Here is the GUI of the calculator.

 ![image](https://github.com/fonyango/MayOfCode/blob/main/calculator-interface.PNG)
 ___

 #### Day 21: Saturdy, 22nd May 2021

 I worked on a project to create a calculator using tkinter module.
+I worked on the back end functionalities and a simple GUI.
 ___

 #### Day 20: Friday, 21st May 2021